Veronica Cale: DC Rebirth

-Veronica Cale is reintroduced in the DC Rebirth universe as leader of the mysterious organization called Godwatch.
+Veronica Cale is reintroduced in the DC Rebirth universe as leader of the mysterious organization Godwatch.
 In this timeline, Cale remains the radically successful corporation head who built her multi-million dollar business with her best friend Adrianna Anderson.

 This time around, she was more than willing to ignore the exploits of one she disregarded as "that bubble-busted supermodel" whose edicts of peace through love Cale wrote off as a lie, thinking affection only made things worse instead of the other way around.
 Later on she finds the soul of her daughter Isadore had been stolen by Deimos and Phobos, twin sons of Ares.
 The Gods promise to restore her to normalcy only if Cale obtains knowledge of Themyscira's location.
 As part of the Rebirth reboot, Wonder Woman realizes she does not know the location of Themyscira; it was taken from her precisely to prevent minions of Ares from learning it to either free their master or kill him and take his station.

 Cale spends several years attempting to manipulate Wonder Woman into remembering where to find it.
-In her first attempt, Adrianna Anderson; her best and closest associate is killed, and Cale creates an artificial intelligence based on her brain patterns which renames itself Doctor Cyber.
-Cale is also indirectly responsible for Barbara Minerva's cursed betrothal to the misogynistic plant deity; Urzkartaga.
-She provided the archaeologist with funding and encouragement for her expedition at the behest of her own cruel patrons while Cyber engineered localized catastrophes to prevent Wonder Woman from learning when her friend was in danger, needing the power of another deity's avatar to breach the barrier cordoning paradise from the rest of the world; thus giving birth to the Cheetah.
+In her first attempt, Adrianna Anderson, her best and closest associate, is killed, and Cale creates an artificial intelligence based on her brain patterns which renames itself Doctor Cyber.
+Cale is also indirectly responsible for Barbara Minerva's cursed betrothal to the misogynistic plant deity, Urzkartaga.
+She provided the archaeologist with funding and encouragement for her expedition at the behest of her own cruel patrons while Cyber engineered localized catastrophes to prevent Wonder Woman from learning when her friend was in danger, needing the power of another deity's avatar to breach the barrier cordoning paradise from the rest of the world, thus giving birth to the Cheetah.
 Realizing that Ares's sons would not keep their end of the bargain, Cale struck a pact with the ancient witch Circe to bind the two and make them subservient to her, first tricking Wonder Woman into a false flag operation, so the enchantress could siphon enough power to cast said terror gods into the forms of two Doberman Pinschers.
 Unfortunately for Cale, Ares himself had taken her daughter's soul from them and Cale would still need to find him and free him to get her back.